sator-imaging/DotnetTool-StaticImport/README.md

 - REF: branch name, tag or commit hash

-If the environment variable `GITHUB_TOKEN` is defined, it is used for accesss to GitHub.
+If the environment variable `GH_TOKEN` or `GITHUB_TOKEN` is defined, it is used for accesss to GitHub.

 Here shows how to setup the variable in `.yml` file.